-Relationship counseling price can be managed this way as couples can have complete control over their budget while learning the essentials of premarital counseling.
+Relationship counseling prices can be managed this way as couples can have complete control over their budget while learning the essentials of premarital counseling.

 You Don't Pay The Therapist - You Pay For The Advice!

 Price is just one aspect of the therapy you are receiving.
-In truth, you should be focusing more on the value of the couples therapy in comparison to the price that you are paying.
+In truth, you should be focusing more on the value of couples therapy than the price you are paying.
 After all, why would you pay more for a product you need from the store that is less effective than another product that is priced lower?
 You should only be paying for what you believe to be valuable and helpful for both you and your significant other.

 Remember this lesson before entering into any counseling agreement: you are paying for the information, not for a counselor to fix your life.
 A counselor can give you specific lessons on household management, finances, homemaking skills, and conflict resolution between couples.
 If you have specific questions about sex, compatibility, money, or family relations, write them down in advance and then ask the counselor for advice.
 Answers are quick, and this keeps the budget under control.